fhopeman/mgmt-center/README.md

 ### I2C Raspberry to Arduino Nano

 The raspberry (master) is communicating with several arduino nanos (slaves).
 For that, the I2C protocol is used.
 The setup and some other thing are described below.
 To test your I2C connection, you can use [this](https://github.com/fhopeman/mgmt-center/tree/master/scripts/i2cCommandLine.py) script.
+There you can use all commands which are described in the protocol section below.

 #### Setup